-Figure 85 - Apply Min Time Between Stops
+Figure 84-Apply Min Time Between Stops

-From the DirectRoute toolbar, select the Get Directions icon
+From the DirectRoute toolbar, select the Get Directions icon ${\mathbb T}$.

-- In the Route Directions dialog box, left click on Apply Min Time Between Stops. - To limit which routes this option is applied to, edit From Route and To Route with the appropriate route numbers. - Select OK when all options have been chosen.
+- In the Route Directions dialog box, click Apply Min Time Between Stops. - To limit which routes this option is applied to, edit From Route and To Route with the appropriate route numbers. - Select OK when all options have been chosen.